Hong Kong, Shanghai Stocks Rally On China Property Support - UrduPoint

 Hong Kong, Shanghai Stocks Rally On China Property Support

-Hong Kong and Shanghai stocks rallied Friday after China unveiled its most wide-ranging measures to support the country's battered property sector, sending real estate firms soaring
+Hong Kong and Shanghai stocks rallied Friday after China unveiled its most wide-ranging measures to support the country's battered property sector, but other global markets were subdued after record runs

-London, (UrduPoint / Pakistan Point News - 17th May, 2024) Hong Kong and Shanghai stocks rallied Friday after China unveiled its most wide-ranging measures to support the country's battered property sector, sending real estate firms soaring.
+London, (UrduPoint / Pakistan Point News - 17th May, 2024) Hong Kong and Shanghai stocks rallied Friday after China unveiled its most wide-ranging measures to support the country's battered property sector, but other global markets were subdued after record runs.

 The move provided some hope for the world's number two economy, which has been dragged by a long-running debt crisis among major developers.